solvespace/solvespace/README.md

     mkdir build
     cd build
-    cmake .. -DCMAKE_BUILD_TYPE=Release
+    cmake .. -DCMAKE_BUILD_TYPE=Release -DENABLE_OPENMP=ON
     make
     sudo make install

+Link Time Optimization is supported by adding -DENABLE_LTO=ON to cmake at the expense of longer build time.

 The graphical interface is built as `build/bin/solvespace`, and the command-line interface is built as `build/bin/solvespace-cli`.
 It is possible to build only the command-line interface by passing the `-DENABLE_GUI=OFF` flag to the cmake invocation.

 ### Building for Windows